Start Printed Page 10049

 This action has been determined to be significant under Executive Order 12866 and the Department of Transportation's Regulatory Policies and Procedures.
 It has been reviewed by the Office of Management and Budget under that Order.

 Executive Orders 12866 (“Regulatory Planning and Review”) and 13563 (“Improving Regulation and Regulatory Review”) require agencies to regulate in the “most cost-effective manner,” to make a “reasoned determination that the benefits of the intended regulation justify its costs,” and to develop regulations that “impose the least burden on society.”
 Additionally, Executive Orders 12866 and 13563 require agencies to provide a meaningful opportunity for public participation.
-Accordingly, we have asked commenters to answer a variety of questions in order to elicit practical information about any cost or benefit figures or factors, alternative approaches, and relevant scientific, technical and economic data.
+Accordingly, we have asked commenters to answer a variety of questions in order to elicit practical information about any cost or benefit Start Printed Page 10054figures or factors, alternative approaches, and relevant scientific, technical and economic data.
 These comments will help the Department evaluate whether a proposed rulemaking is needed and appropriate.

 This ANPRM has been analyzed in accordance with the principles and criteria contained in Executive Order 13132 (“Federalism”).
 This notice does not propose any regulation that (1) has substantial direct effects on the States, the relationship between the national government and the States, or the distribution of power and responsibilities among the various levels of government, (2) imposes substantial direct compliance costs on State and local governments, or (3) preempts State law.
 States are already preempted from regulating in this area by the Airline Deregulation Act, 49 U.S.C.
 41713.
 Therefore, the consultation and funding requirements of Executive Order 13132 do not apply.